← All Guides beginner

 This isn’t cheating — it’s electronics doing what physics demands.
 At 1/28 scale, RWD cars can behave very twitchy.
 A gyro makes the car actually drivable at speed.

 What to buy: Atomic, Reflex Racing, or Sanwa options are all solid.
 Make sure it’s compatible with your ESC/receiver setup.
+The Gyro Setup guide covers installation, direction setting, and dialing in gain.

 Those five mods — bearings, tires, T-plate, gearing, gyro — will take you from a stock Mini-Z to something that genuinely rewards good driving.
 Each one builds on the last.
 Do them in order and you’ll feel each improvement clearly.
+Just remember: parts only matter once your driving catches up — read The $50 Mini-Z That Beat My $300 Build if you need a reminder.

 Shop the Parts Affiliate links · no extra cost to you